efornara/godot2-rpi-repo/README.md

 This repository contains pre-compiled binaries of the Godot game engine, version 2.1, for the Raspbian distribution.

-To create games with it, you need at least a Raspberry Pi 2 with the new OpenGL driver enabled.
+To create games with it, you need at least a Pi 2 (with the new OpenGL driver enabled), or a similar board.

-I have found that on a Raspberry Pi 3B+ (not overclocked), Godot 2.1 is pretty snappy, but, even on a Raspberry Pi 2, it is fairly useable.
-While these binaries have not been tested on a Raspberry Pi 4, they should work.
+I have found that on a Pi 3B+ (not overclocked), Godot 2.1 is pretty snappy, but, even on a Pi 2, it is fairly useable.
+While these binaries have not been tested on a Pi 4, they should work.

 Please note that this is an old version of Godot, and more recent versions are available.
 See here: <https://godotengine.org>.